Bite Your Tongue by TYPT:17

 Disabled parking was also available (one dedicated space)

-Directed by Miranda Cromwell (Artistic Director of Twisted Theatre), the TYPT company will also receive specialist mentoring from voice and dialect coach Hazel Holder (Dreamgirls, Savoy Theatre; Angels in America & Ma Rainey’s Black Bottom, National Theatre), musical director Mike Henry (Barber Shop Chronicles, FELA!, Amen Corner National Theatre), movement director Yami Lofvenberg (Assembly, The Boat, Company Three; Talawa Studio Firsts, Talawa; 2012 Olympics Opening Ceremony), and designer Sadeysa Greenaway-Bailey (National Theatre, Tricycle Theatre, Birmingham Rep, Royal Court and The Gate).
+Directed by Miranda Cromwell (Artistic Director of Twisted Theatre), the TYPT company also received specialist mentoring from voice and dialect coach Hazel Holder (Dreamgirls, Savoy Theatre; Angels in America & Ma Rainey’s Black Bottom, National Theatre), musical director Mike Henry (Barber Shop Chronicles, FELA!, Amen Corner National Theatre), movement director Yami Lofvenberg (Assembly, The Boat, Company Three; Talawa Studio Firsts, Talawa; 2012 Olympics Opening Ceremony), and designer Sadeysa Greenaway-Bailey (National Theatre, Tricycle Theatre, Birmingham Rep, Royal Court and The Gate).

 'Bite Your Tongue' was a thrilling new show devised by London’s freshest emerging Black talent, produced by Talawa Theatre Company